nblt/nblt.github.io/_pages/about.md

 **Tao Li**, Pan Zhou, Zhengbao He, Xinwen Cheng, Xiaolin Huang

 [**Code**](https://github.com/nblt/F-SAM)
- - This work reveals that the full gradient component in SAM's adversarial perturbation does not contribute to generalization and proposes an efficient variant to enhance the performance.
+ - This work uncovers that the full gradient component in SAM's adversarial perturbation does not contribute to generalization and, in fact, has undesirable effects.
+We propose an efficient variant to mitigate these effects and enhance the generalization performance.
 </div>
 </div>